Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Software as a Service (SaaS)

-Software as a Service (SaaS) refers to a set of Contrast UI environments hosted in AWS.
-Updates are pushed to SaaS as desired.
+Software as a Service (SaaS) refers to a set of Contrast UI **environments** hosted in AWS.
+Contrast pushes updates to SaaS as they're available.

 ---

 ## Scope

 A method **scope** can be defined for a **rule**.
-When an application's execution leaves the scope defined for a *rule*, the *engine* will check the conditions of the rule as defined by its **events** to determine if a trace should be generated.
+When an application's execution leaves the scope defined for a rule, the **agent** checks the conditions of the rule as defined by its **events** to determine if a vulnerability should be generated.

 ---

 ## Security Control

-A **security control** is a security mechanism that does something to make input data safe, such as validate input, encode output, check for data level authorization, etc. Security Controls that don't specifically look at data to make a security check, such as validating whether a user is authorized to invoke a particular method, are simply defined as **events**, which can be monitored by a **rule**.
+A **security control** is a security mechanism that performs an action to make input data safe, such as validate input, encode output, check for data level authorization, etc. Security controls that don't specifically look at data to make a security check - such as validating whether a user is authorized to invoke a particular method - are simply defined as **events**, which can be monitored by a **rule**.

 ---

 ## Sensor

 A sensor is the instrumentation that Contrast adds to the running application.
-The sensor's job is to gather data from the immediate method context, generate a simple **event**, and send it to the Contrast **engine**.
+The sensor's job is to gather data from the immediate method context, generate a simple **event**, and send it to the Contrast **agent**.

 ---

 ## Sink

-Sink is the method, object or other code in which unsanitized and/or unvalidated user input from an **untrusted data source** could cause damage to an application.
+Sink is the method, object or other code in which unsanitized and/or unvalidated user input from an **untrusted data source** could cause damage to an **application**.

 ---